Hāna Community Project

 Closing America's Wastewater Access Gap (CAWAG)

 Hawai‘i faces a unique and urgent wastewater crisis.
-With over 82,000 active cesspools across the islands discharging more than 52 million gallons of untreated wastewater daily into our groundwater, streams, and nearshore waters, the need for action is critical especially in isolated rural and underserved communities.
+With over 83,000 active cesspools across the islands discharging more than 52 million gallons of untreated wastewater daily into our groundwater, streams, and nearshore waters, the need for action is critical especially in isolated rural and underserved communities.

-• Use of Clean Water State Revolving Fund (CWSRF) and other federal funding to support cesspool conversions and wastewater management solutions.
+Ultimately, the initiative seeks to support Hāna to identify its wastewater water challenges, build capacity, and develop application materials to access wastewater infrastructure funding, including Clean Water State Revolving Fund (CWSRF) and other federal funding to support cesspool conversions and wastewater management solutions

 Project: Hāna